Generalizing Supervised Contrastive learning: A Projection Perspective: Proofs.

 \subsection{Proof of Proposition~\ref{prop:SoftNCE_property}}

-\begin{proof} Proof of optimal critic of SoftNCE leverages the optimal critic~\cite{ma-collins-2018-noise} of InfoNCE loss.
-Since SoftNCE only differs in intermediate projections in the critic of InfoNCE, which does not affect the optimality, the optimal critic satisfies that
+\begin{proof} Proof of optimal critic of ProjNCE-perp leverages the optimal critic~\citep{ma-collins-2018-noise} of InfoNCE loss.
+Since ProjNCE-perp only differs in intermediate projections in the critic of InfoNCE, which does not affect the optimality, the optimal critic satisfies that

-Proof of the lower bound $I(\Xm; C) \geq I_{\rm NCE}^{\rm soft}(\Xm;C) + \log N$.
-Similar to the proof of Proposition~\ref{prop:ProjNCE_bound}, we start from the multi-sample version of $I_{\rm NWJ}(X;Y)$~\cite{poole2019variational}:
+Proof of the lower bound $I(\Xm; C) \geq I_{\rm proj}^{\rm perp}(\Xm;C) + \log N$.
+Similar to the proof of Proposition~\ref{prop:ProjNCE_bound}, we start from the multi-sample version of $I_{\rm NWJ}(X;Y)$~\citep{poole2019variational}:

 Averaging $I_{\rm NWJ}(\Xm;C) $ over $i\in[N]$, rewriting $\psi(\xs,\cs_i) = \psi(f(\xs), \overline{f}(\cs_i))$ and setting $a = \frac{1}{N} \sum_{j=1}^N e^{\psi(f(\xs), \overline{f}(\cs_j))}$, we obtain